MileHacker Logo

 Self-Driving & Off-Road

-Longyearbyen has a very limited network of paved roads within the settlement.
+Longyearbyen has a very limited network of paved the roads in the settlement.
 These roads quickly end as you leave town.

 Vehicle Use